-The process of refining semantic relations, described above, added more precise relationships, but the process was not guided by an overarching standpoint - e.g., viewing the entities consistently from the standpoint of business, science, farming, or the environment.
+The process of refining semantic relations, described above, has added more precise relationships, though the process has not been guided by an overarching standpoint - e.g., viewing the entities consistently from the standpoint of business, science, farming, or the environment.
 The semantic multivalence of the terms is augmented further by the subtle differences of perspective and interpretation introduced by their translation into nineteen languages.